sonishubham11/Image-Captioning-using-Deep-Learning/README.md

-models weights/: Contains the CNN and RNN model implementations. data/: Directory for storing the training dataset. static/: Static files for the Flask application. templates/: HTML templates for the Flask application. app.py: Flask application script.
+models weights/: Contains the CNN and RNN model implementations. storage/: Directory for storing the training dataset and sample images static/: Static files for the Flask application. templates/: HTML templates for the Flask application. app.py: Flask application script.